Understanding the 3 project types

 Retainers can be used for clients who pay in advance, either as a one-time payment or in regular intervals, for a certain number of hours or a portion of a fee.

 Harvest projects that draw from a retainer can have Time & Materials or Fixed Fee set as their Project type, depending on if you'll bill for hours worked or for a pre-arranged fee.
-Also, make sure that you’ve set up hourly rates, since invoices that draw from retainers in Harvest must be based on time and expenses tracked to your project.
+Also, make sure that you’ve set up billable rates, since invoices that draw from retainers in Harvest must be based on time and expenses tracked to your project.
 Free-form invoices, like those created from a blank template, can’t draw from retainers.
 For more information, take a look at our guide to creating retainers.

 Do you bill your clients with a fixed fee?
 This is also known as a ‘flat rate or ‘set contract’ budget.
 If so, you’ll want to set up a Fixed Fee project.